inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

    Options icon

-Then the dialog will appear, looking something like this:
+Then this dialog will appear:

 .. figure:: /static/user-docs/inasafe-options-dialog.*
    :scale: 75 %